I can’t afford to to this weekly is there a bi weekly or monthly option,

 http://familysafetyandhealing.org/get-help-now/for-domestic-violence/

 One thing I want to point out is that you said you are a domestic violence survivor.
 That's a strengths-based statement!
 If you have made it through domestic violence, you have so many strong qualities that maybe you aren't aware of yet.
 I don't know if you are away from your abuser or what the circumstances are, but either way, many of the effects of domestic violence can follow you into areas of your life even when the abuse has stopped.
-Whatever you did to get through the abuse, you can use or modify to help you get through what life is like for you right now.
+Whatever you did to get through the abuse, you can use to help you get through what life is like for you right now.
 You are also strong enough to ask for help and seek out therapy, so you are obviously very motivated and have not given up in the slightest!

 Not sure where you live, but sometimes there are organizations as well that are meant to help with domestic violence issues.
 Here in Wisconsin where I am located, we have a place called Embrace.
 Here's the link to that: https://www.embracewi.org/.
 You may have something similar in your area.